NetHorror/netbird-delayed-auto-update-linux/README.md

 be installed.
 Short-lived or broken releases that are quickly replaced in the repository will never reach your machines.

-This project mirrors the behaviour of the Windows and macOS delayed update scripts, but is tailored to Linux with APT and systemd.

-Current script version: **0.2.1**

 ---

 ## Quick start